juntaoduan/Random_Projection_Invariance/README.md

 ## Introduction

-The project is meant to simulate and verify the convergence proved in the paper [Product-CLT](https://arxiv.org/abs/2106.14825).
+The project is meant to simulate and verify the convergence proved in two recent papers [RP](https://arxiv.org/abs/2106.14825) and [RP_norm](https://github.com/juntaoduan/product-CLT/blob/main/Invariance_of_RP_norm.pdf)

 ## Results